M-Shrief/M-Shrief/README.md

 - "Adeeb أديب" developed with [VueJS, Pinia and vue-router](https://github.com/M-Shrief/Adeeb_VueJS_Laravel "github repository for the Front-End"), [PHP/Laravel and mySQL](https://github.com/M-Shrief/Adeeb_Laravel "github repository for the Back-End"), with component testing using Cypress.

-- All in TypeScript, "Adeeb أديب" developed with [Vue, Pinia and vue-router with TypeScript](https://github.com/M-Shrief/Adeeb_Vue_TS "github repository for the FrontEnd"), [Node/Express and MongoDB](https://github.com/M-Shrief/Adeeb_NodeTS "github repository for the BackEnd")
+- All in TypeScript, "Adeeb أديب" developed with [Vue, Pinia and vue-router](https://github.com/M-Shrief/Adeeb_Vue_TS "github repository for the FrontEnd"), [Node/Express and MongoDB](https://github.com/M-Shrief/Adeeb_NodeTS "github repository for the BackEnd")

 ### Coming up:
 - Adding B2B functionality for our Partners: